 You're busy at night?
 Too busy to make dinner?
 What if you didn't have to follow a recipe?
 Here are some ideas that are simple yet have passed the test of my family.
 Don't knock yourself out, put homemade food on the table versus fast food; that's the main goal.

-1. One or two meals a week, pick something that’s “freezable”.
+Dinner Ideas 1.
+One or two meals a week, pick something that’s “freezable”.
 Double that recipe and freeze half.
 Eat it a week or two later.
 2. Taco night!
 Options: (tacos can be made with one or all of these ingredients) tomatoes and/or salsa (salsa is easier and since they’ve been cooked they will have more lycopene for men’s prostate health) avocados or guacamole ground beef/chicken/turkey onions leftover chicken you name it

 All of this goes into a bowl instead of over chips or into taco shells because your body is going to turn carbs (whole grain or otherwise) into sugar.
 FYI-too much protein will also be turned into sugar.
 W whole grain corn taco or chips (non GMO) is an upgrade from flour tortillas but keep in the back of your mind that the carbohydrates should be a small portion of your meal and when you eat too many, you’ll turn on the cravings for more carbohydrates.
 Go for more guacamole or avocados if you’re still hungry instead of chips; the fat will satisfy you longer.